 As outlined in the Optometry Wales newsletter dated 12th June, NHS Wales Shared Services Partnership (NWSSP) have developed a new online workforce data reporting system called Primary Care Workforce System (PCWIS).
 This new system REPLACES the previous use of spreadsheets and should be simpler to complete.

-PCWIS is now live, and Contractors will receive a further email after Wednesday 18th June informing them of their system access and IT support details.
+PCWIS is now ready to launch, and Contractors will receive a further email in due course informing them of their system access and IT support details.
 All workforce data previously submitted to NWSSP by practices will be pre-populated by NWSSP into the new system.

 Question: What do I need to do to satisfy the mandatory contractual requirements?